MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Experimental clear all marks ([Preview](https://aka.ms/terminal-preview))

 Clears all scroll marks in the text buffer.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Command name:** `clearAllMarks`